fsprojects/Paket/docs/content/dependencies-file.md

 ### Disable packages folder

+With the net netcore release and the switch to provide more and more netstandard-only packages the Paket team noticed an dramatic increase of the well known "packages" folder.
+Historically one way was to tell Paket that you only want to compile for `framework: net45`.
+However, this doesn't prevent netstandard dependencies in all situations.
+On the other side more features are provided by Paket and the packages folder has become more and more redundant:
+ - Load scripts can reference the files in the global cache
+ - csproj/fsproj files can references files in the global cache
+ - netcore project files don't require any explicit dll-references Therefore, the paket team decided to make the "packages" folder opt-out.

+> This feature is currently considered beta

 You can opt-out of generating the `packages` folder by using the `storage` option:

 ```paket
 // Do not extract into the "packages" folder but use a globally shared directory